powerpuffpenguin/deno-x/bin/skeleton/template/deno/README.md

 Every time you create deno project, you have to manually create a lot of files, which is very troublesome.
-Now you can execute the following command which will create a deno in the current path project skeleton.
+Now you can execute the following command which will create a deno skeleton in the current path project.

 ```
 deno run -A "https://raw.githubusercontent.com/powerpuffpenguin/deno-x/main/bin/skeleton/main.ts" deno -h